Marios Papaefthymiou is Adjunct Professor of Electrical Engineering

 he joined the University of California, Irvine, as the Ted and Janice

 Smith Family Foundation Dean of the Donald Bren School of Information

 and Computer Sciences.
 While at Michigan, he served as Chair of

 Computer Science and Engineering from June 2011 to December 2016.
 He

-Cyclos Semiconductor, a startup company specializing in
+also co-founded Cyclos Semiconductor, a Michigan spinoff specializing

 Papaefthymiou has served as Associate Editor for the IEEE Transactions on the Computer-Aided Design of Integrated Circuits , IEEE Transactions on Computers , and IEEE Transactions on VLSI Systems.
 Among several other conferences and workshops, he has served as General Chair and Program Chair for the ACM/IEEE International Workshop on Timing Issues in the Specification and Synthesis of Digital Systems and as Technical Program Committee Member for the IEEE/ACM International Conference on Computer-Aided Design , the Conference on Design, Automation and Test in Europe , and the International Workshop on Power and Timing Modeling, Optimization, and Simulation .